 Note: This form works best when opened and completed in Internet Explorer.
 If you use Chrome, Edge or another browser, please print out a copy before attempting to save the document.
 Unfortunately, saving in these other browsers can result in lost data.

 Once completed, please email the report to Lianne Lewellen, CFSA risk analyst, at email@example.com.
 She will confirm with you when your information is received.
 CFSA’s mailing address is on the form; our fax number is (916) 263-6159.

-We strongly encourage that the person responsible for completing the Accident Report Form visits the accident site as quickly as possible and that they take a few photos with a camera or cell phone to document the scene and the circumstances that led up to the accident/incident.
+We strongly encourage that the fair employee responsible for completing the Accident Report Form visits the accident/incident site as quickly as possible and that they take a few photos with a camera or cell phone to document the scene and the circumstances that led up to the accident/incident.
 Hand drawn diagrams with relevant measurements are valuable too.
 Note anything that seems unusual as well.
 The more details you can provide to CFSA, the better for all involved.

 Release Waiver Forms: English Version Spanish Version

 CFSA’s General Liability Pool program provides protection for participant liability as long as your fair makes a good faith effort to obtain participant liability release and waiver forms from all participants in athletic team, equestrian, motorized, or rodeo events, as well as other hazardous participant activities taking place on your fairgrounds.
 Make sure every participant signs a waiver form BEFORE being permitted to participate in the event or activity.

 By signing a participant waiver form, the participant is agreeing to assume any and all risks of bodily injury, including death, or property damage that may arise out of the hazardous nature of the event or activity in which they’re participating.
 You may use either CFSA’s approved Release and Waiver of Liability Agreement form or the form required by the insurance company of the contractor/renter.
 Learn more. >